saurshaz/option-strategy-calc/README.md

 * `/src/fonts`

 These assets are copied as it is to the build folder, just like the `/src/lib` folder.

-### Delete unnecessary files from the boilerplate

-Files like CODETOUR.md, CONTRIBTUING.md, README.md, LICENSE in case they are not relavant to your project.
-[Once the CLI tool is build](https://github.com/kryptokinght/react-extension-boilerplate/issues/4), it will help you scaffold the extension without including these unnecessary files.

-If you need any further help regarding feel free to ask on our [Gitter community](https://gitter.im/react-boilerplate-extension/community) or create an issue.

 ## Build :wrench: :hammer: